The Origin of Texture-mapped 3D Games

 1992 Texture-mapped Games

-Ultima Underworld IBM PC 1992
+Ultima Underworld IBM PC MS-DOS 1992

 Ultima Underworld: The Stygian Abyss was released by Origin Systems in March of 1992.
 Ultima Underworld was developed by Blue Sky Productions for IBM PC MS-DOS.

 Running in 256-color VGA at 320x200 resolution, Ultima Underworld requires at minimum an i80386SX CPU, 557K of free conventional RAM, 480K of EMS RAM and 256K of vRAM.
-UU also requires 8 megs of hard disk space.
+UU also requires 8 megs of hard disk drive space.

 Ultima Underworld is notable for being the first texture-mapped computer game to be developed and demonstrated.